stujo/stujo-java-intro/jdbc/jdbc_datasources.md

 # JDBC DataSources

-* Application often run in containers which have configured ``DataSource``s so this is most commmon, but you can create your own:
+* Application often run in containers which have configured ``DataSource``s so this is most commmon, but you can configure your own

-* How to connect your application to a database via a ``DataSource``
+* SQLite Example:

 Example from __boxes/checkout__
 ```